Pythons in the Everglades: Frequently asked questions

 Caption- Irula tribesmen with a recently captured python

 But what about feral cats?
 Aren't they worse?

 It seems that every time I make an online post about pythons I will have a misguided reptile lover comment saying we should focus more about cats and less about pythons.
 One problem does not negate another, both exist, and just because feral cats deserve an amount of attention does not mean pythons should be overlooked.
-Unfortunately some people take the discussion of python facts as a direct affront to the pet trade and people's ability to own snakes and so try to use cats to take attention away from pythons. (this strategy of false equivalencies and distraction is also called "whataboutism", a logical fallacy associated with Russian propaganda but now heavily used in American politics, especially by Trump).
+Unfortunately some people take the discussion of python facts as a direct affront to the pet trade and people's ability to own snakes and so try to use cats to take attention away from pythons. (this strategy of false equivalencies and distraction is also called "whataboutism", a logical fallacy heavily used in politics.

 People often compare burms to cats but this really does not make any sense in the everglades; worldwide, cats are the most destructive invasive species and do require attention, but in the everglades they exist peripheral to human habitation or roads where people dump them.
 In the context of the everglades, once you move a mile or so away from any roads or human disturbance, cats drop off the radar and essentially cease to exist.
 Pythons on the other hand are true ecosystem invaders and can be found in the deepest reaches of the everglades wilderness.
 They are a major everglades issue across the entire system from the pine rocklands to the mangroves and every habitat in between.
 One can take a helicopter ride into the deep and inaccessible everglades and still encounter pythons, but no cats.
 This is why when discussing invasive species in the everglades cats are not really an issue, but pythons are.
 So although cats are incredibly destructive and the worst invasive species in the world, they are not really part of the everglades conversation.

 Caption- A large python on the roadside.